EurolandHanoi/fullshare/pages/property.md

   content: |
     <p><b>Wonder City</b></p>

-    <p class="text-before-expand">Located in Nanjing, Jiangsu Province, China, Wonder City is one of the most influential shopping malls in Nanjing covering a total floor area of 100,000 square meters to receive an average daily visit of about 55,000 times.
-The mall integrates shopping, catering, leisure, entertainment, etc. with many high-quality stores, positioning itself as an international, young and fashion brand, and highlighting family consumption. </p>
+    <p class="text-before-expand">Located in Nanjing, Jiangsu Province, China, Wonder City is one of the most influential shopping malls in Nanjing covering a total floor area of 100,000 square meters to receive an average daily visit of about 55,000 times. </p>
     <p>[expand]</p>
-    <p>It focuses and works on social responsibility, customer service and community relations, joining hands with social public welfare institutions, industrial organizations and government departments to organize various public welfare activities; provides personalized services on different floors, such as providing services for parents to wait and care for their children on the children-target floor; and holds featured cultural performances on the central stage to give consumers a better shopping and leisure experience. </p>
+    <p>The mall integrates shopping, catering, leisure, entertainment, etc. with many high-quality stores, positioning itself as an international, young and fashion brand, and highlighting family consumption.
+It focuses and works on social responsibility, customer service and community relations, joining hands with social public welfare institutions, industrial organizations and government departments to organize various public welfare activities; provides personalized services on different floors, such as providing services for parents to wait and care for their children on the children-target floor; and holds featured cultural performances on the central stage to give consumers a better shopping and leisure experience. </p>
     <p>[/expand]</p>
   button:
     show: true